arangodb/arangodb/Documentation/README_maintainers.md

 # Add / Synchronize external documentation

-We maintain documentation along with their respective git repositories of their component - be it a driver or another utility which shouldn't be directly in sync to the ArangoDB core documentation.
+We maintain documentation along with their respective git repositories of their component - be driver or other utilities which shouldn't be directly in sync to the ArangoDB core documentation.
 The maintainer of the respective component can alter the documentation, and once a good point in time is reached, it can be sync'ed over via `Documentation/Scripts/fetchRefs.sh`, which spiders the `SUMMARY.md` files of all books, creates a clone of the external resource, adds a `don't edit this here` note to the files, and copies them over.